juliangruber/npm-dependants/README.md

 ### dependants(name[, opts])

 Create a readable stream emitting names of modules depending on module `name`.
 Overwrite the default registry url with `opts.registry`.
+The stream can be `destroy`ed.

 ## Installation